Make Your Patio Furniture Last a Lifetime with These Tips and Tricks

 Looking for Light and Chic?
 Wicker Is the Way

 Wicker is making its way back in style, and Terra is taking its own approach with collections that feature a unique all-weather wicker.
 This type of wicker is man-made as opposed to the natural wicker or rattan you might find in some vintage pieces.
-This makes for a piece that can withstand rain and other elements without deterioration.
+This makes for a piece that can withstand rain and other elements without fading, warping, cracking, or peeling.

 “Wicker has become more of a fashion statement and style for people to incorporate throughout their homes,” Singer says.
 “Fashion, like furniture, might go in and out of style, and wicker is a good example of that.”